Quackit Logo

 The ease-in-out function is equivalent to cubic-bezier(0.42, 0, 0.58, 1.0).

-Specifies a cubic-bézier curve.
+Specifies a cubic Bézier curve.
 The four values specify points P1 and P2 of the curve as (x1, y1, x2, y2).
-All values must be in the range [0, 1] or the definition is invalid.
+Both x values must be in the range [0, 1], but the y values can exceed that range.

 step-start